InferenceKTH/Course-Compass/README.md

 ## Project structure
 The project uses the **[Model–view–presenter (MVP)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter)** paradime.
 The view displays the data.
 The presenter contains the logic.
 The model contains the data.

-//Where everything is

-//comments in file tree and files

 ```
 .